jup-ag/space-station/guides/8-perpetual-exchange/2-how-it-works.md

 The borrow fee accumulated throughout this period can be calculated as:

-- `Hourly Borrow Fee = Tokens Borrowed/Tokens in the Pool * Borrow Rate * Position Size`
+- `Hourly Borrow Fee = Tokens Borrowed/Tokens in the Pool * Hourly Borrow Rate * Position Size`
 - `Total Borrow Fee = 50% * 0.012% * 1000 * 48 = $2.88 USD`

 The trader's final profit can be calculated as: